vimlucid/twors/README.md

 This project aims to be a simple and to-the-point quick way to render some graphics using Rust! :crab:

+## What's already implemented

+At the moment - nothing.
+Keep checking every week or two for rapid increments.

 I already have some features which I'll polish and move to this project soon.
 Here's a list of what you can expect in the upcoming months as first baby steps: